 Rich and Tangy Rhubarb Sauce

 Do you like your’s hot or cold?
 Sweet or tart?
 Whatever the choice, there is nothing better than fresh made rhubarb sauce.
 Here is our recipe, made with brown sugar in place of some of the white sugar for a slightly richer flavour.
-Ingredients 8 -10 cups chopped rhubarb (1 inch in size, more or… Read more »
+Ingredients 8 cups chopped rhubarb (1 inch in size) 1/2 granulated sugar… Read more »